Do You Have Pre-Diabetes?

 • Having/had gestational diabetes or a baby weighing 9 pounds or more at birth

-• Blacks, Latinos, Asians, Pacific Islanders, Native Americans, and natives to Alaska have a higher risk for diabetes.
+• Blacks, Latinos, Asians, Pacific Islanders, Native Americans, and natives of Alaska have a higher risk for diabetes.

 Additional risk factors not commonly mentioned include sarcopenia (loss of skeletal muscle mass and strength), liver inflammation, a low level of vitamin D, and heavy alcohol consumption.